HB 2102

 Cabwaylingo State Forest ATV Trail System

 This bill would make permanent the ATV pilot program for ATV trails in Cabwaylingo state forest.
-It would prohibit the DNR from establishing any further ATV trail systems with state parks and forests but authorizes connecting trails between outside public or private trail systems and state parks and forests.
+It would allow the development of connector trails from existing private trail systems, such as Hatfield-McCoy, to give all-terrain vehicle users access to state park and forest recreational facilities.

 SB 485